 }

-14. Confirm the snapshot is removed from the repository listing.
+15. Confirm the deleted snapshot no longer appears in the repository listing.

 id repository status start_epoch start_time end_epoch end_time duration indices successful_shards failed_shards total_shards